8ctavio/vergil/apps/docs/src/composables/useModel.md

 })
 ```

-### `model.error`
+### `model.hasErrors`

-The `model.error` property is a readonly accessor property that returns a trackable boolean indicating whether there are validation errors in the `model.errors.value` array.
+The `model.hasErrors` property is a readonly accessor property that returns a trackable boolean indicating whether there are validation errors in the `model.errors.value` array.

 ```js
 watchEffect(() => {
     const hasErrors = model.error
 })
 ```

+### `model.isValid`

+The `model.isValid` property is a readonly accessor property that returns the complement of `model.hasErrors`.

 ### `model.validate`